3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/usage.md

 Double-click the list, click the Edit button on the far right, or click the `Add row` button to open the edit screen.

-If a line is checked for deletion, the deletion will be executed when the `Save` button is clicked.
+If you select the delete (trash can) icon on the far right or press the `Delete` key, the actual deletion will occur when the `Save` button is pressed.

 ![Pinned definition list](img/pinList01.png)